curl/everything-curl/internals/tests/file-format.md

 ### `<features>`
 A list of features that MUST be present in the client/library for this test to be able to run.
-If a required feature is not present then the test will be SKIPPED.
+If a required feature is not present then the test is SKIPPED.

 Alternatively a feature can be prefixed with an exclamation mark to indicate a feature is NOT required.
-If the feature is present then the test will be SKIPPED.
+If the feature is present then the test is SKIPPED.

 Features testable here are: